Home » Foot and Ankle Pain Treatment in NYC | Ankle and Foot Pain Doctors Specialists

 Frequently Asked Questions

-Both foot and ankle pain can be caused by an injury or a health condition like arthritis.
+Foot and ankle pain causes are often related to an injury or a health condition like arthritis.
 Regardless of the cause, there are several foot and ankle pain home remedies that can help you get relief.
 These include the use of:

 - Nonsteroidal anti-inflammatory drugs